Rules of the course

 In our course, homework problems are assigned weekly.
 Homework problems are typically related to the “skills” part of the learning goals, and as such they will almost exclusively consist of writing some computer code.

-The second (\(\approx\)) half of the exercises session will be always dedicated to the homework problem(s).
-Ideally you will be able to solved the problems before leaving the classroom, but at least you will have an opportunity to get started with solving the problem, while taking advantage of having a lecturer and other students nearby.
+Approximately the second half of the exercises session will always be dedicated to the homework problem(s).
+Ideally you will be able to solve the problems before leaving the classroom.
+But even if not, you will at least have an opportunity to get started with solving the problem, while taking advantage of having a lecturer and other students nearby.

 A challenging – but certainly rewarding as well – attribute of our homework problems is that their solutions are expected to be programmed in Julia language (see Software for the course).

-Similarly as the online quizzes, you will be expected to submit the solutions through the Brute system, which will give an immediate feedback if the submitted solution is accepted or not. #TODO: what if the submitted solution is evaluated as incorrect?
-Can it be resubmitted?
-Immediately?
-How many times?
+Similarly as the online quizzes, you will be expected to submit the solutions through the Brute system, which will give an immediate feedback if the submitted solution is accepted or not.
+If the submitted solution is automatically evaluated as incorrect, students can resubmit it (the number of allowed uploads is set reasonably high, but do not treat the system as a unit test).

 The deadlines are always set to Wednesday, just before the beginning of the corresponding exercises, e.g., 12:45, 14:30, 16:15.